refalguera/Galaxy-Shooter/README.md

 A single player 2D game developed during Udemy's "The Definitive Guide to Developing Games with Unity" Course.

-OPERATION: Shoot lasers at enemy ships by pressing the "SPACE" key and cast during the activating games like:
+HOW IT WORKS: Shoot lasers at enemy ships by pressing the "SPACE" key and cast during the activating games like:
        - Shield Activator;
        - Speed Activator;
        - Double Shoot Activator;